 Description: The building faces east and is a two story red colored brick and concrete structure.
 The building is located on landscaped grounds.
 The east front has a central entrance which is now closed, flanked by two columns on each side with a header above.
 On the second story are four windows with the roof rising to a peak with circular window.
 The north and south sections project from the main building.
 On the center of the roof is a wood cupola.
 The old part of the building has been incorporated into the new addition on the south and west side.
 An annex was built in 1974.
 The building was expanded from 2004 to 2006.
 The south rectangular section is red colored brick with recessed section on the north and south ends.
 There is a large square red colored brick section on the west and main entrance is located on the south side between the old building and the west section.
 The architect was Brittain, Thompson, Bray Brown Inc. and the contractor was Massee Builders, Inc.

-Note: The first courthouse was built in 1817.
+History: The first courthouse was built in 1817.
 The second courthouse built in 1818, burned in 1829 and the third courthouse was built.
 The fourth courthouse was built when the third courthouse burned.
 After 1864, the fifth courthouse was built after the fourth courthouse was destroyed during the Civil War.
 When it burned in 1924, the present and sixth courthouse was constructed at a cost of $36,473.

 S – Laurens County